 American sensation Ilia Malinin recently led Team USA to a historic gold medal in the team event.
-Known as the “Quad God,” Malinin’s performance is a masterclass in rotational mechanics.
+However, his recent 8th-place finish in the individual event—a shock to many fans—offers a profound lesson in what we call “Variable Management.”

-The Physics of the Win: To land his signature quadruple jumps, Malinin must rotate roughly 10 times faster than a vinyl record player.
-Students study the Conservation of Angular Momentum:
+The Physics of the Win (and the Wobble): To land his signature quadruple jumps, Malinin must rotate roughly 10 times faster than a vinyl record player.
+This relies on the Conservation of Angular Momentum:

 L = I * ω